haruki-nikaidou/b-blog/src/content/blog/whats-wrong-with-chinese-ideology.md

 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+As you can see, I am (actually was) a Blue Archive player.

+I wrote an article [*How a former FGO player plays Blue Archive*](/blog/how-fgo-player-plays-ba) which said:

-As you can see, I am (actually was) a Blue Archive player. amination and launched in China, it underwent substantial changes due to ideological and political reasons that made it nearly unrecognizable.
+> after I had played Blue Archive for a year, when the game finally passed CCP’s examination and launched in China, it underwent substantial changes due to ideological and political reasons that made it nearly unrecognizable.

 Well, for most normal people, this racialization issue should be crazy and ridiculous.
 But for me, this kind of situation was bound to happen someday.